jupyter-lsp/jupyterlab-lsp/LANGUAGESERVERS.md

-This file has moved to [docs/LANGUAGESERVERS.md](./docs/Configuring.ipynb).
+This file has moved to [docs/Language Servers.ipynb](./docs/Language%20Servers.ipynb) and [docs/Configuring.ipynb](./docs/Configuring.ipynb).